 When we are hit by a large amount of stress, we often feel clouded and fail to see a bright side, which is normal.
 In order to move ahead in life, we need to set our priorities right, we need to focus on what brightens up and what matters to us the most.
 How can we release our tension and stress when we will be constantly looking in the same direction?
-Doing things, talking about things which cause us stress will only lead to an increase in your anxiety levels, give yourself a mindful break and segregate, de-clutter your mind.
+Doing things, talking about things that cause us stress will only lead to an increase in your anxiety levels, give yourself a mindful break and segregate, de-clutter your mind.

 6.)
 Selflove is not selfish

 How do I cope up with anxiety as a woman?
 By indulging in some self-care activities.
 It is often believed that women who care for themselves or look after their needs first are selfish but it is not true, self-care could be a way of self-persevering yourself.
 Anyone could do it, rather should do it.
 We need strength from inside to outshine from outside.
 When we are happy and at peace from our inner-self it radiates on our outer space and we spread positivity around us.